 Rigo’ in Parsons Green is London’s most exciting modern Italian restaurant

 Food can be really exciting.
 And the excitement transcends the edges of the plate.
-A restaurant’s design, its front of house approach and – more importantly – the chef’s vision are all factors that, combined, heighten or lessen the entire experience.
-What makes things even more exciting is discovering a place serving food better than those on everyone’s lips.
+A restaurant’s design, the front of house approach and – more importantly – the chef’s vision are all factors that, combined, heighten or lessen the entire experience.
+What makes things even more exciting is discovering a place better than those on everyone’s lips.

 Rigo’ is one of London’s best-kept secrets.
 Its chef, Gonzalo Luzarraga, conceives eclectic menus and owns all the technical skills – and understanding of ingredients and flavours – necessary to pull them off.
 This little restaurant does probably the most impressive modern Italian cooking London has to offer.

 Luzarraga has a complex background; born in Chile and brought up in Piedmont, he honed his cuisine mixing the influences of his Basque father, Ligurian grandfather and Piedmontese mother.
 This blend of cultures – and the three years at Alain Ducasse’s celebrated Le Louis XV in Monaco – are immediately reflected in the snacks from the tasting menu: snails, pigeon macaroons and tripe.
 We have them with a glass of delightful Philipponnat Royale Réserve Non Dosé.

 The chef’s flair erupts with a Sea Urchin, served with bagna càuda (a traditional Piedmontese hot dish made with extra-virgin olive oil, butter and anchovies for dipping purposes), quail egg and fermented milk.
 While it might seem daring from the sound of it, it’s actually very well balanced and – more importantly – exquisite.
 It’s followed by a safer dish, Wild Enoki, which is a (non)risotto made with mushroom instead of rice – and covered with Alba black truffle.